 Information for staff and students concerning the war in Ukraine

-This information is addressed you as staff or students at Karolinska Institutet due to Russia's invasion of Ukraine.
+This information is aimed at you as staff or student at Karolinska Institutet due to Russia's invasion of Ukraine.
 Here you will find references to support functions for staff and students.

 Questions and answers on the war in Ukraine

 The war in Ukraine is provoking outrage, horror, frustration - and many questions.
 We’ve gathered some questions and answers about the war that are of relevance to Karolinska Institutet and our students and staff.
 The Q&A list was compiled in mid-March 2022, but since the situation is constantly changing and developing, the relevance of some of the questions might be affected.
 We aim to keep the list continually updated.

 Cyber security – Information and IT security

 The grave security situation in Europe increases the risk of cyberattacks, and most regulatory authorities are urging everyone to be especially alert to such eventualities.

 KI’s security offices therefore ask all staff to be particularly vigilant.
 This means:

 - being alert when it comes to attacks, phishing, harmful code, password management, false links, attachments and websites

 - reporting functional and other anomalies to the IT system

 - being alert to activities that can be seen as attempts to gather information or affect KI’s activities